RavikantShinde05/Devops_Crash_Course/README.md

 # Devops_Crash_Course
-This Repository will make you understand Core concepts, Devops Tools and thier implementation for the system.
+This Repository will make you understand Roadmap, Core concepts, Devops Tools and thier implementation for the system.